karastojko/mailio/README.md

 # Setup #

 Ensure that OpenSSL, Boost and CMake are in the path.
-If they are not in the path, one could set environment variables `OPENSSL_ROOT_DIR` and `BOOST_ROOT` to their respective paths.
-Boost must be built with OpenSSL support.
-If it cannot be found in the path, set the path explicitly via `library-path` and `include` parameters of `b2` script (after `bootstrap` finishes).
+If they are not in the path, one could use CMake options `-DOPENSSL_ROOT_DIR` and `-DBOOST_ROOT` to set them.
+Boost must be built with the OpenSSL support.
+If it cannot be found in the path, set the path explicitly via `library-path` and `include` parameters of
+`b2` script (after `bootstrap` finishes).
+Both static and dynamic libraries should be built in the `build` directory.
+If one wants to specify non-default installation directory say `/opt/mailio`, then use the CMake option `-DCMAKE_INSTALL_PREFIX`.
+Other available options are `MAILIO_BUILD_SHARED_LIBRARY`
+(by default is on, if turned off then the static library is built), `MAILIO_BUILD_DOCUMENTATION` (if Doxygen documentation is generated, by default is on) and `MAILIO_BUILD_EXAMPLES` (if examples are built, by default is on).

 ## Linux, MacOS ##